Afjunior18/Grandmas-Chocolicious/README.md

 ### New User

 - #### Easy Navigation:
-I want to explore the website effortlessly and quickly find information about the grandmother's delightful chocolates and treats.
+As a New user I want to explore the website effortlessly and quickly find information about the grandmother's delightful chocolates and treats.

-- #### Online Chocolate Experience:
-I'm eager to enjoy the delectable chocolates online through a seamless and delightful virtual experience.

-- #### Discover More:
-I want to know more about the grandmother's love for chocolates, her unique recipes, and the story behind her passion.
+    - The website comprises three sections that are easy to access through our top navigation menu located at the top and right of the page.

 - #### Sign Up for Sweet Surprises:
-I'm excited to sign up and receive updates about new chocolate creations, limited editions, and special discounts.
+As a New user I want to sign up and receive updates about new chocolate creations, limited editions, and special discounts.

+    - In the "Contact" section, there's a form for new users.
+By filling out this form, users receive a 20% discount and also subscribe to our newsletters, where they'll receive updates about our products.

 - #### Connect on Social Media:
-I wish to connect with the website's social media platforms to stay updated on the latest chocolate surprises and events.
+As a New user I want to connect with the website's social media platforms to stay updated on the latest chocolate surprises and events.

+    - You can find all our social media links in the footer at the bottom of the page.
+Simply click on the links to be directed to your desired social media platform.

 ### Returning Users